MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 locpath0 = "/home/ubuntu/00_stammdaten/"
 locpath1 = "/home/ubuntu/01_covid_scan/01_data/"
 ```
-The next piece contains code for the first App which allows the user to select a certain country and to receive a corresponding graph for the selected country displaying the histrocical development of new infections on a daily base and considering different moving averages (e.g. 3, 7, 14 and 21 days).
+The next piece contains code for the first App which allows the user to select a certain country and to receive a corresponding graph which displays the country's histrocical development of new infections on a daily base and considers different moving averages (e.g. 3, 7, 14 and 21 days).
+Basically the script starts of with a title and and a subheader.
+Then the script loads the preprocessed data which is needed to calculate and display the curve of new infections and corresponding moving averages.
+Pls. note that in this context we use a @st.cache function which substantially increases the performance/speed of user requests by storing information/results into a local cash if possible.
+For further details on how to use this @st.cache function and possible limitations pls. refer to the [Streamlit](https://www.streamlit.io/) documentation.

 ```
 #(1) App which allows interactive selection of covid development for a specific country

 td = date.today().strftime("%d/%m/%Y")
 st.title('Covid19 Scan'+' - '+td)
 st.subheader('Analysis of the historical development of new Covid19 infections for all worldwide countries')